metacpan/metacpan-cpan-extracted/distros/A/Any-Daemon/README.md

   * Indexed from CPAN: <http://search.cpan.org/~markov/Any-Daemon/>
     and <https://metacpan.org/release/Any-Daemon>

-This is a general daemon classe, optionally supporting Log-Report for logging.
+This is a general purpose daemon class, optionally supporting Log-Report for logging.

 Perl provides all (Unix/Linux) operating system features to create daemons, but it is not easy to get them in the right order.
 This